Who's in charge?

 If you look closely (or keep looking for a while), you'll discover more and more.
 This makes it not only fun to read, but also fun to keep looking.

-Many people elect someone, and that person, in turn, elects you on important issues.
+Many people elect someone, and that person then makes important decisions on their behalf.
 That's the foundation of voting and democracy.
+I made this illustration about this.

 Hand-drawn illustrations and texts.